-- IGMP filtering enables you to assign a profile to a switch port that specifies • multicast groups that are permitted or denied on the port.
+- IGMP filtering enables you to assign a profile to a switch port that specifies multicast groups that are permitted or denied on the port.
 An IGMP filter profile can contain one or more, or a range of multicast addresses; but only one profile can be assigned to a port.
 When enabled, IGMP join reports received on the port are checked against the filter profile.
 If a requested multicast group is permitted, the IGMP join report is forwarded as normal.
-If a requested multicast group is denied, the IGMP join report is dropped. - IGMP filtering and throttling only applies to dynamically learned multicast groups, it does not apply to statically configured groups. - The IGMP filtering feature operates in the same manner when MVR is used to forward multicast traffic.
+If a requested multicast group is denied, the IGMP join report is dropped. - IGMP filtering and throttling only applies to dynamically learned multicast groups, it does not apply to statically configured groups. - ◆ The IGMP filtering feature operates in the same manner when MVR is used to forward multicast traffic.

 '''

 Console(config)#ip igmp filter

-Console(confiq)#
+Console(config)#

 '''

-ip igmp igmp-withpppoe no form to disable the feature.
-This command globally enables the support of IGMP with PPPoE protocol.
-Use the ip igmp profile This command creates an IGMP filter profile number and enters IGMP profile configuration mode.
-Use the no form to delete a profile number.
+ip igmp igmp-with- This command globally enables the support of IGMP with PPPoE protocol.
+Use the pppoe no form to disable the feature.